For more information on the Grand Lodge of England Click on this link

 On the 9th of July 2008 the Lodge moved to the Newark Hotel on Eastfield Road, and in 2012 we amalgamated with the King George Lodge from Whittlesey under the name of the Eastgate and remaining at the Newark.

-The Eastgate Lodge amalgamated with the Welland Lodge on the 5th of October 2016, again we kept our name but this time moved to the Welland's former home at the PSL Parkway Club on Lincoln Road.
+The Eastgate Lodge amalgamated with the Welland Lodge on the 5th of October 2016, again we kept our name but this time moved to the Welland's former home at the PSL Club on Lincoln Road.
+With the closure of the PSL Club we have moved once again, this time to the PSL Parkway Club on Maskew Avenue in November 2019.

-There are now only seven Lodges left in the Peterborough Province now that the Cecil & Willoughby Lodges have merged.
-The Eastgate is the last remaining Lodge within the City boundries, the other Lodges meet in Farcet, Stamford, Deeping, Oundle, Bourne and March.
+There are now only six Lodges left in the Peterborough Province now that the Cecil & Willoughby Lodges have merged and the Avondale Lodge has closed it's doors.
+The Eastgate is the last remaining Lodge within the City boundries, the other Lodges meet in Farcet, Stamford, Deeping, Bourne and March.

 Most Lodges meet once a week – the Eastgate at 8.00pm on Wednesday evenings.
 There are no specific membership requirements or restrictions.
 Prospective members are advised however, to expect no material gain or benefits from the Order.
 Unlike some other organisations, the R.A.O.B. is not an insurance society.